• Home

 • The “Centre for Financial Literacy” (CFL) Project being implemented by AROH Foundation in collaboration with the Reserve Bank of India (RBI) and funded under Financial Inclusion Fund (FIF) by NABARD and sponsored banks, is an initiative aimed at promoting financial awareness and education among individuals and communities across India.
 This project seeks to empower people with the knowledge and skills necessary to make informed financial decisions, manage their finances effectively, and achieve greater economic stability.

-• Furthermore, the project has sensitized all 356,982 participants to advanced financial products such as Mutual Funds, contributing to their financial literacy and inclusion.
+• Additionally, the project has sensitized participants to advanced financial products, such as Mutual Funds, enabling them to make informed decisions and fostering greater financial literacy at the grassroots level.

 Events & Updates